lagbolt/library/FRBRcatalogerrors/draft.md

 The most recent discovery layers can roll individual items in different formats into a single title entity.
 That is, the discovery layer has been "FRBR-ized".
 We'll see that this and other features can result in some problems, particularly how it magnifies the effect of poor catalog data.

 I'll discuss four discovery layers:
-  - Aspen Discovery
+  - Aspen Discovery (at Montgomery County Public Libraries, Maryland)
-  - Vega Discover
+  - Vega Discover (at Washington County Free Library, Maryland, The Ferguson Library, Connecticut and MidPointe Library System, Ohio)
-  - BiblioCommons
+  - BiblioCore (at Las Vegas Clark County Library District, Nevada)
-  - CARL•Connect Discovery
+  - CARL•Connect Discovery (at Frederick County Public Libraries, Maryland)

 The four systems are not all alike.
 Vega Discover is the most different, heavy on thumbnails (e.g., cover images) in addition to text, and displaying subject headings as "topics" and "concepts".
 CARL•Connect Discovery is the most conventional, based solidly on MARC records.